plausible/wordpress/readme.txt

 ### Track events, content, marketing campaigns and revenue

-Segment your audience by any metric you click on.
+Understand how people use your site and what drives results.

 Track:

-- Scroll depth, bounce rate and other engagement metrics
+- **Engagement and behavior** — scroll depth, bounce rate and time on page
+- **Content performance** — top pages, entry pages, authors, categories and taxonomies
-- Outbound link clicks, file downloads, 404 error pages (codeless)
+- **Events (no code needed)** — outbound links, file downloads, form submissions, site searches, 404 pages and affiliate link clicks
-- Form submissions and site searches (codeless)
-- Campaigns using UTM parameters
+- **Marketing campaigns** — analyze traffic from UTM-tagged campaigns across ads, email and social
-- Custom events without writing code
+- **Custom events** — define your own goals and conversions without writing code
-- Cloaked affiliate link clicks (codeless)
-- Post authors, post categories and custom taxonomies (codeless)
+- **Revenue and funnels** — track purchases, conversion rates and customer journeys

 ### Built-in WooCommerce and Easy Digital Downloads analytics

 Plausible provides automated WooCommerce and Easy Digital Downloads analytics solutions to track conversions, revenue and attribution.

-- Track activities like adding to cart, removing from cart, entering checkout and completing a purchase.
+- Track activities like adding to cart, removing from cart, entering checkout and completing a purchase
 - Track revenue and conversions automatically
 - View the full purchase funnel from product view to checkout
 - Measure cart abandonment and drop-off points